Acts 25:23–26:32 . . .

 In other words, to say, “I believe in the risen Savior,” but to go on living the same way that the wicked world lives, does no more good than for a chest surgeon to say, “I believe that smoking causes lung cancer,” but goes on smoking a pack a day.
 If we truly believe that Jesus Christ is risen from the dead, our lives must show it.
 Repentance is not optional for the believer.
 Paul’s defense here makes two main points: (1) The resurrection of Jesus Christ is a fact; (2) repentance is the only rational response to this great fact.
 Let's look for both points in today's study and discussion.

-Picking up from where we left off in last week's discussion (see Week 43's summary), when Festus asked for the charges against Paul, he was completely shocked at what he was told.
+Picking up from where we left off in last week's discussion (see Warren's summary of Acts 25:1–22), when Festus asked for the charges against Paul, he was completely shocked at what he was told.
 None of the charges he expected were raised; instead, he found himself in the middle of a religious debate.
 Some time earlier, Gallio had recognized this and threw the case against Paul (and his accusers) out of court (18:12–17).